Virtual World News

 Over the weekend I played Mirror's Edge, a first-person platforming thing that I missed way back in 2009.
 I fell in love with the free-running, the expansive environments, and the vertigo-inducing perspectives and I realized, sadly, that all of those things and many more simply aren't in the cards for MMOs.
 I know that not everything has to be an MMO, but I'd love to experience Mirror's Edge with a persistent world behind it, as well as share it with my MMO-playing buddies.

 What about you, Massively readers?
 Do you think MMOs have gone as far as they can go, or do you think we're in store for anything new and exciting beyond continual refinements to the existing formula?

 Every morning, the Massively bloggers probe the minds of their readers with deep, thought-provoking questions about that most serious of topics: massively online gaming.
 We crave your opinions, so grab your caffeinated beverage of choice and chime in on today's Daily Grind!

-The Daily Grind: Do you wait for MMO cash-shop sales? originally appeared on Massively on Mon, 10 Jun 2013 08:00:00 EST. Please see our terms for use of feeds.
+The Daily Grind: Have MMOs gone as far as they can go? originally appeared on Massively on Mon, 10 Jun 2013 08:00:00 EST. Please see our terms for use of feeds.